Kleinheubach

-Kleinheubach is a market community in the Miltenberg district in the Regierungsbezirk of Lower Franconia (Unterfranken) in Bavaria, Germany and the seat of the like-named Verwaltungsgemeinschaft (municipal association).
-It has a population of around 3,600.
+Kleinheubach is a market municipality in the Miltenberg district in the Regierungsbezirk of Lower Franconia (Unterfranken) in Bavaria, Germany and the seat of the like-named Verwaltungsgemeinschaft (municipal association).
+As of the 2011 census, it has a population of around 3,614.

 Geography

 Location

 Kleinheubach lies between the Spessart and Odenwald ranges, on the left bank of the Main.
 Across the river lies Grossheubach, linked to Kleinheubach by a bridge.
 Upstream the closest town is Miltenberg.
 The municipal territory touches on the state of Hesse in the far west.

 Neighbouring communities

 Kleinheubach borders on (from the north, clockwise): Grossheubach, Miltenberg, Rüdenau, Michelstadt (in Hesse) and Laudenbach.

 History

 Like many other towns in Germany, Kleinheubach had a vibrant Jewish community for many centuries.
 The Jewish community became organized in the second half of the 17th century and built synagogue and cemetery, and in the early 1900s also built a school.
 Their synagogue was desecrated on Kristallnacht (9 November 1938).

 Since 1976, Kleinheubach has been associated with Laudenbach and Rüdenau in a Verwaltungsgemeinschaft (municipal association).